10+ Resources to Find UX Methods

-In many organisations, UX Design is unfortunately still often seeing as a One Person’s job, but it should not be that way.
-Part of my job as a user experience designer is to bring people together to help them find creative solutions to the problems they are facing.
+Part of my job, as a user experience designer, is to bring people together to help them find solutions to the problems they are facing.
 Involving users, audience, stakeholders, partners, internal teams and developers from the start will help us build better products and services.
-There’s a lot of methods available to UX designers to help us accomplish this.
-This unfortunately means that it’s also pretty easy to get lost and feel overwhelmed with the quantity of information available.
+There’s a lot of methods available to UX designers and researchers to help strategize, observe, understand problems, ideate and validate solutions.
+This also means that it’s quite easy to get lost and feel overwhelmed with the quantity of information available.
+That’s why, I’m sharing with you my list of resources I use in my daily job to find the right UX method and tool for my project.

 Design Research Techniques